akintayosalu/Maze-112Run/README.md

 # Maze-112Run
 3D endless running game built with Python and the OpenCV graphics package
 # Short Description
-Project Name: Maze-112 Run
+Maze-112 Run is a 3D endless running game that is inspired by the mobile video game series Temple Run developed by Imangi Studios.
-What it does: a 3D endless running game in a maze with obstacles
+Temple-12 Run will utilize keyboard presses and/or hand tracking to move a user’s player through a 3D ray cast world.
 # How to run the project?
 * In order to run the project, you only need to run the file called TP.py
 # Libraries